 The amount of food gradually dwindles, succumbing to frost.
 Bears that live on the coast tend to feed on the spawning salmon that provides them with much-needed proteins and fats.

-Grizzly bears are not avid hunters, but they are capable of taking down moose, bighorn sheep, elk and deer.
+Grizzly bears are not avid hunters, but they can take down moose, bighorn sheep, elk, and deer.
 They will not risk injury by avoiding healthy adults.
 They will instead prefer to prey on small calves or injured animals.

 Grizzly bears wander through various habitats looking for carrion left by other animals.

-Red foxes have a diet that consists of rodents, insects, eggs, birds, fruits and various small mammals.
-Although classified in the order Carnivora, the red fox is willing to consume almost anything it can find.
+Red foxes have a diet that consists of rodents, insects, eggs, birds, fruits, and various small mammals.
+Although classified in Carnivora’s order, the red fox is willing to consume almost anything it can find.

 Red foxes are avid hunters and tend to pounce on their prey.
-The red fox has a liking for small rodents such as voles, rabbits and field mice.
-The way they hunt does not limit their diet because they also feed on earthworms, grasshoppers, amphibians, fish, small reptiles and molluscs.
+The red fox has a liking for small rodents such as voles, rabbits, and field mice.
+Their hunt does not limit their diet because they also feed on earthworms, grasshoppers, amphibians, fish, small reptiles, and mollusks.
 Red foxes will eat carrion from other animals as well as hunt young deer.